tuanvuthanh56/warehouse-inventory-reservation-system/README.md

 Microservices-based warehouse inventory reservation system built with Spring Boot.

-This repository implements **Challenge 1: Warehouse Inventory Reservation System**.
-I chose this challenge because stock reservation is concurrency-sensitive by nature, so it is a good fit for demonstrating database locking, state transitions, idempotent messaging, and service boundaries.

 The system is split into two services:

 - `reservation-service`: exposes reservation APIs and orchestrates the reservation saga.